scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/france.md

 ## Help with exporting in France

 ### Scottish Development International offices
 Scottish Development International have an office in [Paris](https://www.sdi.co.uk/about-sdi/global-offices/europe-middle-east-and-africa/france-paris).
-They have four members of staff focussed on:
+They have 4 members of staff focussed on:

 * energy
 * science and technology